 Momoya Gohandesuyo: Nori no Tsukudani Seaweed Paste

-Furikake is a rice condiment consisting of dry mini flakes made from various ingredients such as meat, seafood, seaweed, eggs, and sesame seeds.
+Furikake is a rice condiment consisting of dry mini flakes or granules made from various ingredients such as meat, seafood, seaweed, eggs, and sesame seeds.

-Furikake has a long history and today it has become one of the most beloved rice seasonings in Japan.
+Furikake has a long history, and today, it has become one of the most loved rice seasonings in Japan.

 Nori no Tsukudani (海苔の佃煮)

-Tsukudani is a traditional Japanese food made by simmering down ingredients such as seaweed, small fishes, or clams, with soy sauce and sugar.
+Tsukudani is a traditional Japanese food made by simmering down ingredients, such as seaweed, small fish, or clams, with soy sauce and sugar.

 Momoya Gohandesuyo (桃屋 ごはんですよ)

 Since Nori no Tsukudani has long been loved in Japan, many Japanese food companies are producing it now.